 Throughout construction, contractors will be required to develop and implement measures to minimise disruption to traffic and parking in the local area by complying with Environmental Performance Requirements developed through the Environment Effects Statement process.

-When the Metro Tunnel starts operating by 2026, a new cross-city line will be running between Werribee and Sandringham.
-This will allow more train services to operate through South Kensington Station, a benefit for all local residents travelling by train.
+When the Metro Tunnel is complete a new cross-city line will be running between Werribee and Sandringham.
+This will allow more train services to operate through South Kensington station, a benefit for all local residents travelling by train.

 What impact will the project have on JJ Holland Park?